Skip to main content

 • Forced migrants;

-• Eligible to receive Free School Meals and/or Pupil Premium;
+• Eligible or have previously been eligible to receive Free School Meals or Pupil Premium;

 • Are or have previously been a young carer;